EffectOrientedProgramming/WebSite/README.md

-# The Summer Tech Forum (Hugo Source)
+# The Effect-Oriented Programming Web Site (Hugo Source)

-Hugo Static Site for the [Summer Tech Forum Conference](https://www.SummerTechForum.com).
+Hugo Static Site for [Effect-Oriented Programming](https://www.EffectOrientedProgramming.com).

 The theme supports the site on phones as well as computers and tablets.